Juuro/route-builder/README.md

 I also never worked with the Drag and Drop API.
 It took me a while to get it dialed and look nice without any flickering in the different states.
 But the bigger challenge here was writing tests for it.
 I never simulated a drag somehow.
 But in the end I got it all tested.

 Although we used Content Security Policies in all of our apps in my current job, I never set it up from the ground up.
 I was surprised how easy it could be done and now I ask myself why it is not used more often.

+I worked with several Browser APIs and tools I never worked with or never did so in this extent.
+I already have many ideas where I could use some of those APIs and tools in my side projects.

 ## Available Scripts